Review AI Video Takes and Build Dailies

 - Revisit the production asset if a reference keeps failing.

-The action should be tied to evidence.
 If the take missed wardrobe continuity, fix the wardrobe reference or shot note.
-If the camera move is too busy, simplify the move.
+If the camera move feels too busy, simplify the move.
 If the shot keeps failing because it tries to do too much, split it into two shots.

 For a broader setup pass, use the AI video project workspace tutorial.
 It shows how to prepare scenes, shots, assets, roles, and review rules before the first dailies pass.